chelseybeck/etl_solution/README.md

   - Transformation logic written in standard SQL

 ### Why these tools?
 - These are tools that I work with every day and am most familiar with.
-I have a GCP instance set up as a playground and was able to leverage those resources to automate this solution in the cloud.
+I wanted to build an automated solution using cloud resources to highlight my strongest skillsets.
 - All are great choices for running ETL pipelines and were well-suited to this type of structured data.

 # Project Structure